 Community Services: The community services department provides short term assistance for individuals and families in need.
 This includes financial assistance for rent, food and shelter.
 The department focuses on individuals with developmental disabilities, mental health and substance abuse.
 Youth shelter and detention facilities are offered.
-Included in this department is central point of coordination, general assistance, case management and veteran affairs.
 Much of this work is now conducted via the MHDS Regions.